APPFL/APPFL/docs/tutorials/examples_globus_compute.rst

 Creating Shared Globus Compute Endpoint on Client Machines
 ----------------------------------------------------------

-To create shared Globus Compute endpoints for a real federated learning experiment on client machines, a group of trusted users need to find a "leading server" to generate some credentials and share them with the other users.
+To create shared Globus Compute endpoints for a real federated learning experiment among a group of trusted clients on their machines, the group of trusted users need to find a "leading server" to create a shared Globus service account and share it with the other users to generate needed credentials for starting the endpoints.
 Below shows how to generate such credentials:

 1. The leading server needs to go to the `Globus Developer Console <https://app.globus.org/settings/developers/>`_, and click *Register a service account or application credential for automation*.
-Then the leader can either register application under an existing project or create a new project.
+Then the leader can either register application under an existing project or create a new project (It is highly recommended to create a new project for each federation).
 In the popped out *App Registration* form, the leader just needs to give the App an arbitrary name and click *Register App*.

 2. Click the created application to go to the application details page.
 You see be shown something like the image below.
 First, the leading server needs to notedown the *Client UUID*.
-Then, click *Add Client Secreat* to generate a client secret, and notedown the *Client Secret*.
+Then, click *Add Client Secret* to generate a client secret, and notedown the *Client Secret*.

 .. raw:: html